Mink VIRUS Act (Federal)

 • creating a breeding ground for zoonotic diseases, such as COVID-19 and avian flu.

 Mink-to-human transmission of the COVID-19 virus has been reported in Denmark, the Netherlands, Poland, and the United States.
-Minks who escape from farms are capable of infecting wild animal populations, with a wild mink captured in 2020 having tested positive for a variant of COVID-19 indistinguishable from the virus found in nearby infected farmed mink populations.
+Minks who escape from farms are also capable of infecting other animals.
+A wild mink captured in 2020 tested positive for a variant of COVID-19 indistinguishable from the virus found in nearby infected farmed mink populations.
+Aside from the welfare and public health concerns, mink farming is a dying industry that continues to be propped up by taxpayer money, including loans of $1.5 million from the US government in 2020-2021, the majority of which have since been forgiven.

 Learn more about federal legislation we support.